Comparison

 How is this different from a mobile proxy?

-Does each agent get a dedicated phone number?
+Does each agent get phone metadata?

 Does it work with Playwright or Browserbase?